MixedRealityLab/cardographer-platform/docs/miro.md

 Will need to enter board ID/URL manually for existing boards or boards which are duplicated or without HTTP API integration.

+## Miro Usage for Compatibility

+To support import:
+- Set the title of the image to the card ID (at some point it should be fixed to also check the URL)
+- Use one frame per board
+- Use a shape with text label to define areas of the board.
+Keep them rectangular and don't rotate them.

+To investigate:
+- Setting metadata on the frame to identify the board id/type, and perhaps whether to exclude by default
+- Setting metadata on a shape to identify the tag id (rather than text) and whether x and/or y are scales.
+- Ditto for marking a parallel annotation track.